DSEI21000-S21/project-product-price-prediction/documents/JM.md

 The dataset is provided by Kaggle.
 The dataset includes over 100 millions rows and 8 attributes.
 It is big enough to get a representative overview of the market.

 **E. How new, non-obvious, significant are your problems?
-Do you go beyond checking the easy and obvious?
+Do you go beyond checking the easy and obvious?**

+How much the description can influce the pricing?
+People can take a guess, but no one can tell a proven answer easily.

 # Data Cleaning/Checking/Data Exploration: 20pts